Mandate for Humanity for Horses

 Humanity for Horses is Accredited by Thoroughbred Aftercare Alliance.

-We are an accredited sanctuary with Thoroughbred Aftercare Alliance (TAA) and an approved sanctuary for Off-Track Thoroughbreds with CARMA (California Retirement Management Account for Thoroughbreds).
+We are an accredited sanctuary with Thoroughbred Aftercare Alliance (TAA).
 We partner with Sheriff and Animal Control Departments as well as Humane Societies to intake seized and surrendered horses.

 The Thoroughbred Aftercare Alliance (TAA) has accredited Humanity for Horses as an official Thoroughbred aftercare facility.
 There are only a total of 23 TAA accredited facilities in the United States.
 Stated James Hastie, TAA Executive Director: “We’re thrilled to grant accreditation to these worthy organizations in recognition of the great work they’re doing.
 Each of these facilities has undergone a rigorous review process to ensure that they are providing a uniform level of care for our retired Thoroughbreds.”